I may receive a commission for purchases made through product links on this page, but I always stand by my opinions and endorsements!

 - Warranty issues

-What makes Rheem RTGH is an ideal tankless heater for large homes is because of its ability to heat a large amount of water within a short time.
+What makes Rheem RTGH Tankless Water Heater an ideal option for large homes?
+The answer is, its the ability to heat a large amount of water within a short time.
 It heats water at the rate of 9.5 gallons per minutes and therefore can work as a whole house tankless heater.

 With an energy efficiency of 94%, it’s a great option because it will not result in your gas bill shooting up.
 In fact, if you have been using another gas model, it might result in a reduced gas bill.
 It has a compact design that is pack with many features and you have the option of buying indoor or outdoor modes depending on what you need.